onetonfoot/Bonsai.jl/README.md

 ## Create Response

-After your your handler is called if it's return type isn't a `Response` it will be made into one by calling `create_response`.
+After your handler is called if it's return type isn't a `Response` it will be made into one by calling `create_response`.
 You can overload `create_reponse` for your specific type to have more control.

 ```julia